oieeaaaa/joimee/pages/works/posts/coronavirus-ph-lockdown.md

 What I don't miss is the building.
-Yeah, the building that almost got me killed twice, the building that will decide whether you will live or not once you ride one of their elevators, the building that had a funny smell on the 11th floor when some other folk leave the public restroom open.
+Yeah, the building that almost got me killed twice, the building that will decide whether you will live or not once you ride one of its elevators, the building that had a funny smell on the 11th floor when some other folk leave the public restroom open.

 However, I'm so glad we have moved to a new office now, Yeah we moved but same